isomerpages/moe-dunearnsec/_departments/Science/Science Department.md

 third_nav_title: Science
 ---
 <h4>Departmental Mission</h4>
 <p>The Science Department aims to provide quality Science Education in a caring and stimulating environment and to create opportunities for the development of every student's potential.
-In line with the Revised Science Curriculum Framework, Science education should</p>
+In line with the Revised Science Curriculum Framework, Science education aims to</p>
 <ul>
 <li>Enthuse and nurture all students to be <strong>scientifically literate</strong>.</li>
 <li>Provide strong science fundamentals for students to innovate and pursue STEM for <strong>future learning and work</strong>.</li>